 By Mamecyoro and Mitsuya Fuji.
 Released in Japan as “Watashi wa Gotsugou Shugi na Kaiketsu Tantou no Oujo de aru” by B’s-LOG Bunko.
 Released in North America by Yen On.
-Translated by Sarah Henshaw.
+Translated by Sarah Moon.

 The plot of this book can basically be summarized as “fallout from the previous book”.
 Octavia wakes up to find herself back in her room at the castle, which is good… but she’s not allowed to leave the room, which is bad.
 What’s worse, Klifford is also being confined, and not “in his room”.
 Not only was Octavia wounded while he was guarding her, which is something that normally leads to being punished, but there’s a conspiracy to attack the royal family, and Octavia’s brother Sirius is convinced that Klifford is part of it.
 There is, to be fair, some evidence, but for the most part the main reason is just “I hate him”.
 Now Octavia has to talk herself out of her room, talk Klifford out of the dungeons, and go on the city tour that she was supposed to do before the party from the last book went all pear-shaped.
 And, oh yes, the King has revealed she discovered the True Crown.